 Whenever you hold an investment for a year or less, you will pay short-term capital gains tax rates that can be up to 37%.
 Basically, you will pay the same rate as the earnings from the job.
 If you want to reduce your account, you can keep stocks for more than a year and unlock long-term capital gains rates of 0%, 15% or 20%.

 Although lower tax rates are very attractive, there is another offer that can be even more useful: there is no capital gains tax.
-On the same subject : Festival of the Arts returns with changes – WOODTV.com.
+See the article : The looming retirement crisis looks to states to step up.
 This benefit is one of the main reasons why investors fall in love with the Roth IRA.

 Eliminate future tax problems